-Requirements Checklist
+Using the Checklist and Audited Checklist Artifacts

 Requirement Properties

 Getting to Know the Requirement Properties

 Introducing Requirement Properties

-Requirement Properties are used to define metadata about the requirement that is useful for the management of requirements for the purpose of prioritization and defining work Packages for the implementation teams.
-All Enterprise Architect elements have standard properties such as Status, Author and Phase but the Requirement element has additional properties such as Difficulty and Priority.
-User defined properties can also be defined using Tagged Values.
+Requirement Properties define metadata about the Requirement that is useful for the management of Requirements for the purposes of prioritization and defining work Packages for the implementation teams.
+All Enterprise Architect elements have standard properties such as Status, Author and Phase, and the Requirement element has additional properties such as Difficulty and Priority.
+User-defined properties can also be created using Tagged Values.

 Where to Ribbon: Design > Element > Editors >

-find Requirement
+find Requirement Properties

 Properties

-Properties

-Element Context Menu: Properties...
-Properties...
+Element Context Menu: Properties... | Properties...

 or

-Browser window Context Menu:

-Properties | Properties...
+Browser window Context Menu: Properties | Properties...

 Usage of the Requirement Properties

-To define the important meta information about a requirement, for the purposes of providing data to manage the requirements for prioritization, understanding which are the difficult requirements, and managing the lifecycle by using Status to determine requirements for implementation Packages.
+The Properties define the important meta information about a Requirement, for the purposes of providing data to manage Requirements for prioritization, understanding which are the difficult Requirements, and managing the lifecycle by using Status to determine Requirements for implementation Packages.

 Options for Requirement Properties

-Enterprise Architect has a wide range of built in properties for all elements but it has a number of additional properties for requirements.
-If there are other properties that are needed by a modeler or team such as the volatility (stability) of a requirement these can be added using the general purpose UML extension mechanism of Tagged Values.
+Enterprise Architect has a wide range of built-in properties for all elements, and a number of additional Requirement Properties.
+If other properties are needed by a modeler or team, such as the volatility (stability) of a Requirement, these can be added using the general-purpose UML extension mechanism of Tagged Values.

 REQ021 - List Stock Levels

 tags

 Volatility = Medium

 notes

 A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.

 Learn more about Requirement Properties Properties Dialog

 Risk Taxonomy

-Getting to know the Risk Taxonomy
+Getting to know Risk Taxonomy

-Introducing the Risk Taxonomy
+Introducing Risk Taxonomy

-The Risk Taxonomy is a facility to define a comprehensive, stable and reusable set of risk categories that can be applied universally across the system.
+Risk Taxonomy is a facility to define a comprehensive, stable and reusable set of risk categories that can be applied universally across the system.
 This includes definitions of Threats, Loss type, Contact Frequency, Loss Magnitude, Risks and more.
-It is based on the Open Group Standard for Risk Taxonomy (OR-T) and provides a toolbox and diagrams for defining the Taxonomy.
-Risk Taxonomy The UML Profile for Risk Taxonomy provides support for modeling risk scenarios and analyzing risk conditions.
-The Risk Taxonomy profile provided by Enterprise Architect supports the Open Group Standard for Risk Taxonomy (OR-T), version 2.0.
+It is based on the Open Group Standard for Risk Taxonomy (OR-T) and provides Toolbox pages and diagrams for defining the Taxonomy.

+Risk Taxonomy and Risk Analysis Risk Taxonomy The UML Profile for Risk Taxonomy provides support for modeling risk scenarios and analyzing risk conditions.
+The Risk Taxonom y profile provided by Enterprise Architect supports the Open Group Standard for Risk Taxonom y (OR-T), version 2.0.
 Risk Taxonomy diagrams and their associated toolboxes are available from the

-Where to find the Risk Taxonomy

-Ribbon: Design > Diagram > Add > Risk

-Taxonomy > Risk Taxonomy

-Browser window Toolbar: New

-Diagram icon > Risk Taxonomy > Risk

-Taxonomy

-Browser window context menu | Add Diagram... > Risk Taxonomy > Risk Taxonomy
+Where to find the Taxonomy Ribbon: Design > Diagram > Add Diagram > Risk Taxonomy > Risk Taxonomy Browser window Toolbar: New Diagram icon > Risk Taxonomy > Risk Taxonomy Browser window context menu | New Diagram... > Risk Taxonomy > Risk Taxonomy

-Usage of the Risk Taxonomy

-The Risk Taxonomy provides a common language and references for security and business analysts who need to understand and analyze risk in a formal way.
-It allows analysts to estimate the probable frequency and magnitude of

-future loss.

-Options for the Risk Taxonomy The Risk Taxonomy can be used at varying levels of formality depending on the initiatives, processes and requirements for risk assessment.
-The Relationship Matrix could also be used to record the relationship between the discrete values, Threat Capability and Resistance (Control) Strength to determine the derived Vulnerability.
-A Toolbox of elements and relationships is available for the Risk Taxonomy diagram allowing sophisticated models of risk to be created.
+Risk Taxonomy Usage of Risk Taxonomy provides a common language and references for Security Analysts and Business Analysts who need to understand and analyze risk in a formal way.
+It allows Analysts to estimate the probable likelihood, frequency and magnitude of future loss.
+Options for Risk Taxonomy Risk Taxonomy can be used at varying levels of formality depending on the initiatives, processes and requirements for risk assessment.
+The Relationship Matrix could also be used to record the relationships between the discrete values, Threat Capability and Resistance (Control) Strength to determine the derived Vulnerability.
+Toolbox pages of elements and relationships are available for the Risk Taxonomy diagram, allowing sophisticated models of risk to be created.

-Learn more about the Risk Taxonomy Risk Taxonomy
+Learn more about Risk Taxonomy Risk Taxonomy